facebook-adblock/facebook_adblock/README.md

 _Facebook is a registered trademark of the Facebook, Inc._

+## Building

+1. Run `npm run release`
+1. The compiled extension should be in `dist/`
+1. Load the unsigned extension into your browser

 ## Debugging

 All processed DOM elements are flagged with `data-blocked` attribute.
 Possible values are: